April 16th 2021

 Allergen Skin Testing in Northern VA

 A vital part of managing any allergy is to properly diagnose it first.
 The variety of tests performed to determine a child’s particular allergy (or allergies) is known as allergy testing.
 An even more specific type of allergy testing is an allergy skin test.
+More than 50 million Americans have experienced various types of allergies each year.
+To find out if your child is one of them, contact the Pediatric Lung and Allergy Center in Fairfax, VA today by calling (703) 289-1410.

 An allergy skin test is used to investigate multiple potential allergens at the same time.
 There are three different kinds of skin tests that may be utilized.